Minimum Mortgage Requirements for 2020

 - Bank statements for the last 60 days

-- Tax returns going back two years
+- Federal tax returns for the last two years

 - Proof of homeowners insurance

-- 1099 forms if you are self-employed
+- 1099 forms (if you’re self-employed or commissioned)

 - Documented dividends, stock earnings and other sources of income